Ion transport number: Moving boundary method

 This method was developed by British physicists Oliver Lodge in 1886 and William Cecil Dampier in 1893.
 It depends on the movement of the boundary between two adjacent electrolytes under the influence of an electric field.
 If a colored solution is used and the interface stays reasonably sharp, the speed of the moving boundary can be measured and used to determine the ion transference numbers.

-The cation of the indicator electrolyte should not move faster than the cation whose transport number is to be determined, and it should have same anion as the principle electrolyte.
+The cation of the indicator electrolyte should not move faster than the cation whose transport number is to be determined, and it should have same anion as the principal electrolyte.
 Besides the principal electrolyte (e.g., HCl) is kept light so that it floats on indicator electrolyte.
 CdCl2 serves best because Cd(2+) is less mobile than H+ and Cl- is common to both CdCl2 and the principal electrolyte HCl.

 For example, the transport numbers of hydrochloric acid (HCl(aq)) may be determined by electrolysis between a cadmium anode and an Ag-AgCl cathode.
 The anode reaction is Cd -> Cd(2+) + 2 e- so that a cadmium chloride (CdCl2) solution is formed near the anode and moves toward the cathode during the experiment.
 An acid-base indicator such as bromophenol blue is added to make visible the boundary between the acidic HCl solution and the near-neutral CdCl2 solution.
-The boundary tends to remain sharp since the leading solution HCl has a higher conductivity that the indicator solution CdCl2, and therefore a lower electric field to carry the same current.
+The boundary tends to remain sharp since the leading solution HCl has a higher conductivity than the indicator solution CdCl2, and therefore a lower electric field to carry the same current.
 If a more mobile H+ ion diffuses into the CdCl2 solution, it will rapidly be accelerated back to the boundary by the higher electric field; if a less mobile Cd(2+) ion diffuses into the HCl solution it will decelerate in the lower electric field and return to the CdCl2 solution.
 Also the apparatus is constructed with the anode below the cathode, so that the denser CdCl2 solution forms at the bottom.